HOW IT WORKS

 When do we need to register?

 There is no deadline for registration, however interested schools are encouraged to register before April to maximize participation in the program.
-In order to ensure all schools who participate are considered, we will be asking schools to submit results of their participation by April 30 2022.
+In order to ensure all schools who participate are considered, we will be asking schools to submit results of their participation in May 2022.

 What items are accepted for collection through LEGO Replay?